sconde/SSPTools/README.md

 Please check out [SSP_Tools](https://github.com/DanielHiggs/SSP_Tools),the first version written by Dan Higgs.

-MATLAB R2013b is required for the `addParameter` functions used in the definition of the classes.
+MATLAB R2013b or newer is required for the `addParameter` functions used in the definition of the classes.

 ## Integrator
 * Runge-Kutta Method (using the Butcher Tableau)